-- Will take all Long Beach personal injury cases on a contingency fee basis.
+- Our Long Beach personal injury attorneys will take all Long Beach personal injury cases on a contingency fee basis.
 This means that we collect no legal fees until after we secure the compensation our clients deserve.

-- Obtain all evidence related to the incident, including photographs, video surveillance, eyewitness statements, accident reports, and more.
+- Obtain all evidence related to the incident, including photographs, video surveillance, eyewitness statements, medical reports, medical records, accident reports, and more.

-- Work with trusted medical professionals to ensure their client is properly evaluated and to help calculate total medical expenses.
+- Work with trusted medical professionals to ensure their client is properly evaluated and to help calculate total medical expenses for appropriate medical treatment.

-- Negotiate with all parties involved, including insurance companies, to reach a fair settlement or prepare to take the case to trial if necessary.
+- Negotiate with all parties involved, including insurance companies, insurance adjusters, to reach a fair settlement or prepare to take the case to trial if necessary.

 At Harting Simkins & Ryan, LLP, our qualified Long Beach personal injury lawyers have extensive experience handling all types of catastrophic injury and accident cases.
-This includes the following:
+This includes the following practice areas: